Roboticy3/flex_logic/&hacks/Specification/Textual/Revised architectural overview 2.md

 Each view manages its own association between objects and labels, taking a lot of load off of the circuit and expanding its capability.
 ## lgate_v\<S,T>
 Add, remove, get and list gates by their label.
 Added and removed gates induce pins to be added and removed, and mapped to the gates such that the simulator can pass relevant nets to each solver.
 1. Add a gate to the circuit under `label`.
-Can fail if `label` is already in this view.
-If `label` is not provided, a trivial label is assigned.
+Nets are automatically filled in for each pin, then merged as other views connect the gates.
 	1. `int add_gate(lgate<S,T> &g, option<const int> label)`
 2. Remove a gate under `label`.
 	1. `int remove_gate(const int label)`.